send2durai/Corp_Iac_project/README.md

 # Terraform-project (IaC)

-This is the repo, which i used to keep my Terraform (IaC) codes to build out a environments like Dev, Cert and Prod.
+This is the repo, which i used to keep my Terraform (IaC) codes to build out an environments like Dev, Cert and Prod.
 Main goal of this repo is to provision,

 a) Custom VPC
 b) Private-subnet